Service brief · Chapter II · Event-based filings

 What a rebrand actually costs

 The filing itself is the cheapest part of a name change.
-The real spend is on the operational rollover — updating every customer touchpoint, supplier record, marketing asset, and contract.
+The real spend is on the operational rollover: updating every customer touchpoint, supplier record, marketing asset, and contract.
 For a working business, this typically dwarfs the filing fee.
 The categories most often underestimated:

-Brand and creative
+• Brand and creative

-Print and signage
+• Print and signage

 Letterheads, business cards, brochures, office and store signage, vehicle livery, packaging, uniforms.
 Varies sharply by physical footprint.
+A retail chain can spend ten times what a services business spends here.

-Digital migration
+• Digital migration

-Customer and partner notifications
+• Customer and partner notifications

 1. i.